VenkatLohithDasari/TextVault/README.md

 # TextVault

 TextVault is a simple, open-source text sharing web application built using Next.js.
 It allows you to easily share text data with others by generating a unique URL that can be accessed from any web browser.
+TextVault now includes password protection and client-side encryption for enhanced security.

 ## Features

 * Share text data with others by generating a unique URL
+* Password protection for shared text data
+* Client-side encryption for enhanced security
 * Clean and simple user interface
 * Built using Next.js for fast and reliable performance